estebanmorenoit/90DaysOfDevOps/2023/day37 - done/solution.md

 # #90DaysOfDevOps Challenge - Day 37 - Kubernetes Important Interview Questions

-Welcome to Day 37 of the #90DaysOfDevOps challenge.
+elcome to Day 37 of the #90DaysOfDevOps challenge.
 In today's article, we will tackle some important interview questions that revolve around Kubernetes.
 Whether you're preparing for an interview or simply looking to expand your knowledge, these questions will help you solidify your understanding of Kubernetes.
 Let's get started.

 ## 1\.
 What is Kubernetes and why is it important?